amakaolusola/Phase3_oncology_trial/README.md

 - What are the top 5 most frequently reported adverse events?
 - How many Grade 3 and Grade 4 events occurred across treatment arms?
 - Which patients experienced a Serious Adverse Event?
-Key findings: The top 5 most frequently reported adverse events were Alopecia, Peripheral Neuropathy, Fatigue, Rash and Neutropenia — all clinically consistent with chemotherapy treatment in NSCLC trials.
+Key findings: The top 5 most frequently reported adverse events were Alopecia, Peripheral Neuropathy, Fatigue, Rash and Neutropenia; all clinically consistent with chemotherapy treatment in NSCLC trials.
 While the Investigational arm recorded more Grade 3 events (25 vs 13), the Control arm recorded significantly more Grade 4 life-threatening events (12 vs 2).
 8 patients experienced multiple Serious Adverse
 Events, with Patient 50 recording 4 SAEs before passing away during the trial.